zulianp/sfem/ssmg/ROADMAP.md

 ## Paper 2: A GPU Accelerated Shifted--Penalty Multigrid for Contact in Elasticity

  - [ ] Authorship: Patrick, Austen, Hardik, Panayot, Rolf
- - [ ] Full paper as described in the abstract above with the best working set-up (if multiple well working set-up, maybe more than 1 paper?)
+ - [ ] Full paper as described in the abstract above with the best working set-up for the HSPMG

 ## Paper 3: Either SPAMG or Performance-based paper